 I was laughing so hard when she was talking to me.
 I was not laughing at her, but I was laughing with her.
 Those are clever and creative ideas to sell more products.
 You go, Jenny.

 Bentley’s Pet Stuff has stores in multiple states and took the beer float idea and created “ice cream social” events to offer dogs free ice cream and beer floats to drive foot traffic during the summer.

 To me, this is a creative, fun, and low-cost way to drive traffic and increase sales, in addition to building brand awareness.

-Cloudera, a platform for machine learning and analytics optimized for the cloud, doesn’t offer the dataflow performance management that Streamsets does.
-If they work together, they create a end-to-end solution for their target customers.
+Cloudera, a platform for machine learning and analytics optimized for the cloud, doesn’t offer the data flow performance management that Streamsets does.
+If they work together, they create an end-to-end solution for their target customers.
 So they partner to create joint messaging.
 StremSets positions itself as an ideal solution for data input into the Cloudera infrastructure.
 They attend industry conferences together.
-They develop invitation list to invite each other’s customers to attend special events.
-They also do webinars incorporating both platforms and create joint white papers and other content.
+Also, they develop an invitation list to invite each other’s customers to attend special events, do webinars incorporating both platforms and create joint white papers and other content.